Jeffreyyao/deepracer-utils/README.md

 # deepracer-utils
 Tools and experiements for the AWS DeepRacer with ROS 2 Foxy.
-(Specifically for DeeoRacer 2.)
+(Specifically for DeepRacer 2.)

 ## Installation